This post may contain affiliate links.

 I’ve already posted about Big Pit, we visited almost by accident a couple of years ago and loved the place.
 It’s got to be the most unusual museum I’ve ever visited.
 You are taken on a tour of the mine, a disused coal mine, with head torches and helmets by real ex-miners.
 You can explore the old pit head baths and find out how hard life was for miners and their families.

 Cardiff bay has it all, smart bars, restaurants, hotels, history and Doctor Who.
-Roald Dahl place houses the iconic Torchwood Tower, a little further around the bay is The Doctor Who experience, I took the kids, they loved it, click the link to read more.
+Roald Dahl place houses the iconic Torchwood Tower, a little further around the bay was the The Doctor Who experience, I took the kids, they loved it, click the link to read more.

 This Doctor Who exhibition started its run in London before relocating to its rightful home, Wales.
-The Doctor Who Experience building sits on Cardiff bay and is well worth a visit.
-We have a full post on the Wales Doctor Who Experience here, and on London, here.
+The Doctor Who Experience building sits on Cardiff bay and was well worth a visit.
+We have a full post on the Wales Doctor Who Experience here, and on London Doctor Who Experience, here.
+Update – They closed it down – why would they do that?

 At the far end of Pembrokeshire you’ll find St David’s.
 Officially a city as it has a cathedral, but looking like a village, this ancient spot holds the most interesting cathedral I’ve ever visited.
 Royal and religious history collide here and there is a treasure hunt for the children.
 Admission is by donation.